 Kinder High School for the Performing and Visual Arts

-Houston Independent School District’s High School for the Performing and Visual Arts (HSPVA) is a unique magnet school dedicated to giving diverse and talented students in the disciplines of creative writing, dance, music, theatre and visual arts the opportunity to develop their academic and creative potential.
+Houston Independent School District’s (HISD) High School for the Performing and Visual Arts (HSPVA) is a unique magnet school dedicated to giving talented students in the disciplines of creative writing, dance, music, theatre and visual arts the opportunity to develop their academic and creative potential.

 In 2012, HISD received substantial funding through a bond election to build a new HSPVA campus in downtown Houston.
 Construction began in February 2016 with the understanding that additional funding would be required to bring this 21st century facility to fruition.

-The building ‘topped out’ in May 2017 and Kinder HSPVA opened to faculty and students in January 2019.
-Students, alumni and supporters celebrated the grand opening with a celebration and ribbon cutting on February 4, 2019.
+The building “topped out” in May 2017 and Kinder HSPVA opened to faculty and students in January 2019.
+Students, alumni and supporters celebrated the grand opening with a celebration and ribbon cutting on Feb.
+4, 2019.

 hspvafriends.org